CASE STUDY: OMADA ONBOARDING

 Context

 Omada is a health app that helps people manage chronic conditions like high blood pressure and type 2 diabetes.
-In this project, my team reimagined app onboarding to create a more engaging, informative, and motivating first experience.
+In this project, we reimagined onboarding to create a more engaging, informative, and motivating first experience.

 Goals

-Our primary goals were to increase early engagement (first-month app logins) and the percentage of users who expressed interest in working with an Omada health coach (a key company metric).
+Our primary goals were to increase early engagement (first-month app logins) and the percentage of users who expressed interest in working with an Omada health coach.

 My role